-- 6. Using two wrenches, separate the ground-joint union in the gas supply piping at the furnace. - 7.
+- 4. Turn the gas control switch to the OFF position. - 5.
+Disconnect the wires from the gas valve, igniter, flame sensor, and flame rollout switch. - 6.
+Using two wrenches, separate the ground-joint union in the gas supply piping at the furnace. - 7.
 Remove the piping between the Gas Valve and the ground-joint union.
 (If applicable). - 8.
-Remove all screws securing the Manifold Assembly to the Burner Box.

-- Carefully remove the burner assembly from the furnace.DO NOT DAMAGE THE IGNITER WHILE REMOVING THE BURNER ASSEMBLY. - 10.Inspect the burners for accumulated dust or debris.
+Remove all screws securing the Manifold Assembly to the Burner Box. - Carefully remove the burner assembly from the furnace.
+DO NOT DAMAGE THE IGNITER WHILE REMOVING THE BURNER ASSEMBLY. - 10.Inspect the burners for accumulated dust or debris.
 If necessary carefully clean them with a soft wire brush and a vacuum cleaner.
-DO NOT DAMAGE THE IGNITER WHILE CLEANING THE BURNER. - Replace all the parts in reverse order from which they were removed. - 12.Follow the lighting instructions found on the furnace door to return the furnace to operation.
+DO NOT DAMAGE THE IGNITER WHILE CLEANING THE BURNER. - 11.Replace all the parts in reverse order that they were removed. - 12.
+Follow the lighting instructions found on the furnace door to return the furnace to operation.
 Verify proper operation after servicing.

-Heat Exchanger & Burner Maintenance - The furnace should operate for many years without soot buildup in the flue passageways, however, the flue, vent system, and burners should be inspected and cleaned (if required) by a qualified service technician annually to ensure continued safe operation.
+Heat Exchanger & Burner - The furnace should operate for many years without soot buildup in the flue passageways, however, the flue, vent system, and burners should be inspected and cleaned (if required) by a qualified service technician annually to ensure continued safe operation.
 Pay attention to any deterioration from corrosion or other sources.